profBruno-UFC-Qx/2023.1-web-development/projeto_final/index.md

 ## Código <a name="envio3"></a>

-Antes de enviar o seu projeto para a avaliação será necessário realizar o preenchimento do arquivo **README.md** (gerado automaticamente pelo Github)  do seu projeto.
+Antes de enviar o seu projeto para a avaliação será necessário realizar o preenchimento do restante do arquivo **README.md**  do seu projeto.
-Este arquivo deverá conter as segunites informações:

-- Nome do projeto
-- Membros da equipe
--  Tecnologias e frameworks utilizados
-  - No Frontend
-  - Backend
-- Papéis ou tipos de usuário do sistema
-- Entidades, Tabelas ou Coleções do sistema
-  - Operações implementadas para cada entidade
--  Rotas da API REST utilizadas

 Para facilitar a sua vida, apenas altere a segunda parte do **README.md** do repositório que você realizou o **fork** no ato do envio da proposta do projeto final.
 {: .label .label-yellow :}